-The Reginald L. Tucker Scholarship is awarded annually in memory of Reginald L. Tucker, Catholic Central class of 1973.
-The Scholarship is awarded to a senior entering college who best demostrates Reggie's qualities of scholarship, leadership, and spirit.
-After graduating from Catholic Central High School, Reggie Tucker earned his B.A. degree at Yale University in 1977 and his J.D. degree at the Unversity of Michigan in 1980.
+The Reginald L. Tucker Scholarship is awarded annually in memory of Reginald L. Tucker, Catholic Central Class of 1973.
+The Scholarship is awarded to a senior entering college who best demonstrates Reggie's qualities of scholarship, leadership, and spirit.
+After graduating from Catholic Central High School, Reggie Tucker earned his B.A. degree at Yale University in 1977 and his J.D. degree at the University of Michigan in 1980.
 At the time of his death in 1984, he was practicing law in Chicago.
-He distinguished himself as a student and a lawyer, and touched many with his vibrant personality.
+He distinguished himself as a student and a lawyer and touched many with his vibrant personality.
 The scholarship consists of a one-time, $4,000 stipend.
 Selection of the scholarship's recipient is made by a committee consisting of members of the founders and trustees of the scholarship.

 APPLICATION: Please type and print the application, which can be found in the attached file.
-You may attach additional pages if necessary, but there is no need to go beond the space provided.
-In addition, please attach a copy of our transcript which you can request from your Counselor.
+You may attach additional pages if necessary, but there is no need to go beyond the space provided.
+Essays MUST be proofed prior to submitting!
+In addition, please attach a copy of your transcript which you can request from your Counselor.
 You must also submit 2 Letters of Recommendation, at least one of which must be from a faculty member.

-DEADLINE: The application and all supporting documents must be submitted to Ms. Mather by Friday, January 25, 2019.
+DEADLINE: The application and all supporting documents must be submitted to Mrs. Jung by February 10, 2022.

 APPLICATION: Scholarship candidates must be accepted and plan to attend the Ann Arbor campus of the University of Michigan.
 All applicants must submit an essay of 500 words or less answering the question, "What does the Edward Siwik Residential Scholarship mean to me?"

-DEADLINE: Essays must be submitted to Ms. Mather in the Guidance Department on or before March 28, 2019.
+DEADLINE: Essays must be submitted to Mrs. Carol Jung in the Guidance Department TBD

-Up to two (2) $1,000 scholarships will be awarded to graduating seniors from local area high schools.
-Minimum qualifications are: 3.0 GPA; acceptance to a college, university, or trade school majoring in aviation related studies or in an approved flight school.
+Up to two $3,000 scholarships will be awarded to graduating seniors from local area high schools pursuing a career in Aviation or Flight Training.
+Candidates should be currently accepted to a college, university, or trade school majoring in aviation-related studies or in an approved flight school.
 All applicants MUST exhibit a passion for aviation!

 AES Engineering is pleased to be able to continue offering scholarships to motivated students to help in the furthering of their education.
 The scholarship will be awarded on the basis of character, as determined by an evaluation of the submitted essays.
 Students must submit an essay of between 500 and 1000 words in answer to the following question: When you look back on your life in 30 years, what would it take for you to consider your life successful?
 What relationships or accomplishments will be important on this journey?

-The U of M Club of Greater Detroit is sponsoring 12 unique scholarshp opportunities worth $3500 each to those students who are admitted to the University of Michigan-Ann Arbor.
+The University of Michigan Club of Greater Detroit is sponsoring 12 unique scholarship opportunities for quality citizen-students who will be incoming Freshmen in the Fall of 2022 at the University of Michigan-Ann Arbor.